 Among a number of political ramifications, the recent UKIP by-election success in Clacton has raised tough questions about the organization of televised debates during the 2015 general election campaign.
 LSE’s Nick Anstead looks to Germany and Canada for more inclusive models that the UK could follow.
+This post is a repost of an article that originally appeared on the LSE Media Policy Project blog.
+You can access the original post here.

 UKIP now has representation in Westminster, is consistently polling between 10 and 20 per cent nationally, and is the first party outside the Conservatives and Labour duopoly to win the popular vote in a national election since 1906 (in the 2014 European election).
 All these factors were likely behind the decision made by a consortium of broadcasters to invite UKIP to participate in one of the three planned televised debates in the run up to next election.